egor045/munin/readme.md

 [![Size]][tag_url]
 [![Pulls]][hub_url]

-Container image for a Munin master, optimized for a large number of nodes in an effective manner.
+Container image for a Munin master server, optimized for a large number of nodes in an effective manner.

 * `rrdcached` is used to be able to handle a large number of nodes